thedarkwriter/courseware-lms-content/video/package_file_service_LVM.md

     vim pasture/files/pasture_config.yaml

-I include a line here to set the default character to `elephant`.
+Here, I'll set the default character to `elephant`.
+Remember, the actual details of how a configuration file looks are specific to the package you're using, not defined by Puppet itself.
+The pasture uses a yaml file for configuration, so that's what I'll set up here.

 ```yaml
 ---
 :default_character: elephant
 ```

-With this source file saved to my module's `files` directory, I can use it to define the content of a `file` resource.
+With this source file saved to my module's `files` directory, I can now use it to define the content of a `file` resource.

-The `file` resource takes a `source` parameter, which allows me to specify a source file that will define the content of the managed file.
-As its value, this parameter takes a URI.
-While it's possible to point to other locations, this is typically used to specify a file in the module's `files` directory.
+The `file` resource takes a `source` parameter, which lets me to specify a source file for the content of the managed file.
+As its value, this parameter takes the URI of the file I want to use.
+While it's possible to point to other locations, this URI typically a file in the module's `files` directory, such as the pasture_config.yaml file I just created.
 Puppet uses a shortened URI format that begins with the `puppet:` prefix to refer to these module files kept on the Puppet master.
 This format follows the pattern `puppet:///modules/<MODULE NAME>/<FILE PATH>`.
 Notice the triple